Our 2020-2021 Journey

 Student or staff reports that someone at home was exposed to someone who tested positive or has symptoms

-If a student in a class that must quarantine is found to have had direct exposure (defined as being within 6 feet for more than 15 minutes cumulatively over a 24-hour period) to the student who tested positive, that family will be notified by the Local Health Department and the child or children's sibling(s) / staff family members must remain remote during the quarantine period.
+If a student in a class that must quarantine is found to have had direct exposure (defined as being within 6 feet for more than 15 minutes cumulatively over a 24-hour period) to the student who tested positive, that family will be notified by the Local Health Department and only that child must remain remote during the quarantine period.
 Please note, this does not apply to all siblings and staff members of classmates, only those who have been notified that their student had direct exposure.

 If a child or staff member has traveled to an area with high levels of COVID-19 transmission in the past 14 days